-Justin: Not so much an accident as a shout out to Spring Grove Soda Pop Company in La Crescent, MN.
+Justin: Not so much an accident as a shout out to Spring Grove Soda Pop Company in Spring Grove, MN.
 The first summer we made this beer we became their biggest account in WI for how much Lemon Sour we were buying to mix in the bar.
 We approached them about making their Lemon Sour in house to blend with our beer on a larger scale and they been an amazing partner work with on putting this beer together for all of you.

 Brian: Ugh…yeah, learning the hard way bout refermentation explosions/concentrate gravities…I’ll leave it at that.

 If you could pair this beer with food from a place around town, what would it be?

 Justin: Anything you’re having down by the river.
 This beer goes well with so many different foods, it’s more of an experience.
 Think warm days, cool water, a nice breeze.
 Anything other than the houses we’re all stuck in right now.